These Japanese sweet potato fries are crispy on the outside, soft in the center, and totally addictive.

 Dipping Sauce: Honey Butter Drizzle

-- Warm 2 tbsp butter in a microwave (5–10 sec) or room temp until soft.
+- Warm 2 tablespoon butter in a microwave (5–10 sec) or room temp until soft.

-- Drizzle 1 tsp honey over the softened butter.
+- Drizzle 1 teaspoon honey over the softened butter.

 - Serve alongside the fries for a sweet and buttery contrast!